0-jam/markovify_my_tweets/README.md

 ## Todo

-- [ ] Separate RNN trainer and generator
-    - Adding "generation-only" option seems better...
 - [ ] Add search options to Utanet scraper
     - Example:
         - Artist name
         - Enable multiple search options
         - Number of songs to extract
 - [ ] Add ROCm instruction in this README
+- [ ] Add CUDA instruction in this README
 - [ ] Enable function to use word as a token for RNN-based generation
 - [ ] Enable using various engine for word dividing
     - [ ] [Juman++][jumanpp]
         - Juman++ cannot build on WSL
     - [x] [MeCab][mecab]
+- [x] Separate RNN trainer and generator
+    - Adding "generation-only" option seems better...
 - [x] Text formatter for [Aozora bunko][aozora]
     - [x] Remove title, author and footnotes
     - [x] Remove annotation symbols